lei-houjyu/Lei-Houjyu.github.io/_pages/about.md

 Personal
 =====
 * Martial arts: National secondary Wushu athlete
   * I founded the Martial Arts Association at SJTU and acted as the first president.
-Now, it has became one of the top student clubs at SJTU.
+Now, it has became one of the top student clubs on campus.
 The Chinese Wechat public account is [here](https://Lei-Houjyu.github.io/files/qrcode.png).
 * Basketball: Fan of [Los Angeles Lakers](https://www.nba.com/lakers/)